obokhove/FDnumerics2024/FEM/readme.md

 Sample Firedrake programs:
 - Poisson equation via weak formulation and minimisation (Yang Lu with Robin Furze)
-- Continuous Galerkin FEM (CGn nth-order) shallow-water and Benney-Luke equations (SWE and BLE).
-- :new: SWE with local wave-breaking parameterization; see updated Benney-Luke equation in that folder (elegantly combines minimization and dissipative approaches in an elegant way; definition of diffusion function is still incomplete).
-- CGn Variational Boussinesq Model (VBM).
-TBD.
-- :new: DG0-FV/Godunov Linear shallow-water equations.
-Standing waves (Nbc=1) and waves running up a slope (Nbc=3).
-See bespoke folder and the code: sweDGFV.py
-- Bokhove and Kalogirou 2016: Lecture Notes on the Theory of Water Waves, Edited by: Bridges, Groves and Nicholls, London Mathematical Society Lecture Notes Series 426, 226-259 https://www1.maths.leeds.ac.uk/~obokhove/lms-cup2015.pdf

 ## Firedrake simulation instructions
 See codes' folders.
 TBD.